 Also, please don’t name your dog Fido.
 I beg of you.

 So, did you fall in love with any of these wolf-sounding dog names on the list above?
-Or do you know of any other cool wolf like names we may have missed?
+Or do you know of any other cool names that mean wolf we may have missed?
 We would love to hear from you!
 Drop us a line in the comments below with your thoughts or other wolf name suggestions!